Fine Arts, University Transfer Loading...

 - English 30-1, minimum 60 percent

-- Two from Group A, B, or C
+- One from Group A, B, or C

 Students applying for the Fine Arts, University Transfer program need to be aware that their admission to a university for degree completion will be subject to the admission and portfolio requirements of the institution to which they plan to transfer.